vigneshasokan31/vigneshasokan31.github.io/_pages/cv.md

   * Supevisors: Prof. Thomas Weitz and Isabell Weimer
   * Worked on fabrication of Suspended Graphene-MoS<sub>2</sub> Heterostructures for the study of proximity effects in Graphene in a low dielectric environment.

 * Research Internship <span style="float: right;">May 2023 - July 2023</span>
   _Institute of Science and Technology Austria_
   * Supervisor: Prof. Hryhoriy Polshyn
-  * Gained experience in exfoliation and assembly of van der Waals heterostructures using Dry Transfer method.
+  * Gained experience in exfoliation and assembly of van der Waals  using Dry Transfer method.

 * Research Internship <span style="float: right;">May 2022 - Aug 2022</span>
   _Centre for Nanoscience and Engineering, Indian Institute of Science_